 A few global / near-global elevation data sets (each at 1-arc-second or 30m resolution) are freely available: (1) SRTM v3 (full release finished in August 2015); (2) ASTER GDEM v2.; and (3) AW3D v2.

 Such data sets are widely used by the scientific community.
 Now there are many downloadable versions in the public domain, but how good each version is for specific modelling and applications (e.g. flood modelling)?
 Does the data quality vary significantly across regions and among versions?
 The data quality of such inputs is critical to modelling and modelled results, and we provide detailed evaluation and practical advice.

 Earth Observation for our changing planet and location intelligence

 Global Earth Observation and Image Processing

 A vast amount of imagery is being acquired by modern Earth Observation sensors every day.
 The real challenge is to analyse the raw imagery quickly and extract useful, actionable information with higher accuracy for practical applications.
 While there seems no short of image processing techniques and promises, conventional paradigms need to be critically reviewed and a mere data-driven approach is not enough.
 We develop accessible image analysis software and batch processing workflows, and make a contribution to this direction.
-Our latest effort is to develop dedicated software tools to rapidly process the daily fresh Copernicus/ESA Sentinel-2 and NASA/USGS Landsat-8 satellite imagery.
+Our latest effort is to develop dedicated software tools to rapidly process the daily fresh Copernicus/ESA Sentinel-2 and NASA/USGS Landsat-8 satellite imagery, and apply new artificial intelligence and deep learning techniques for image feature extraction.

 Exploring Innovative Applications